Rody Kenny Courtice: Work

 Courtice was one of the first women to participate in the Canadian modernist movement.
 She was invited to exhibit with the Group of Seven.
 Courtice made many landscapes in a similar style to the members of the Group of Seven.
 She was not always serious about this.
 Yvonne McKague Housser remembers going with Courtice on a sketching trip in the north where they could not find any scenery that interested them.
 Courtice assembled a tree trunk, branches and rocks into a still life, which she called "a Lawren Harris".

 The two women each painted it as though it were a panoramic landscape, and described it as a landscape when they sold their paintings.

 Later Courtice moved away from the Group of Seven, and exhibited solo or with other women artists.
 She became a member of the Canadian Group of Painters, which was founded in 1933.
 Courtice contributed illustrations to The Kingdom of Saguenay (1936) by Marius Barbeau, as did A. Y. Jackson, George Pepper, Kathleen Daly, Peter Haworth, Bobs Cogill Haworth, André Charles Biéler, Arthur Lismer, Gordon Edward Pfeiffer, Yvonne McKague and Albert Edward Cloutier.

 She accompanied Housser and Isabel McLaughlin on trips to locations such as Cobalt, Gowganda, Nipissing and Kirkland Lake in the 1930s, where they painted industrial subjects.
 Her work could have a political content.
 The Game (c.
 1949) depicts war as a game in a toy theatre, with black, white and red chess pieces on a board decorated with a hammer and sickle.

 Courtice exhibited at the Tate Gallery, London, in Brazil, in New York at the World's Fair of 1939, at the Riverside Museum and at the American-British Gallery, New York.

 She had a solo show at Victoria College, Toronto in 1951.
 Her retrospective curated by Linda Jansma was held at the Robert McLaughlin Gallery in Oshawa in 2006.

 A review of the work by the Canadian Group of Painters at the 1939 World's Fair said:"These ... are vital and young and imaginative ...
 Some of the artists are rather more expressionistic ... still others are more interested in highly inventive sophisticated pattern, among them Rody Kenny Courtice with his [sic] Just Cows, or in near-primitive fantasy, like Paraskeva Clark."

 Associations

-Courtice was an associate member of the Royal Canadian Academy of Arts, the Ontario Society of Artists, the Canadian Society of Painters in Water Colour and the Canadian Society of Graphic Art.
+Courtice was an associate member of the Royal Canadian Academy of Arts, and belonged to the Ontario Society of Artists, the Canadian Society of Painters in Water Colour and the Canadian Society of Graphic Art.

 She became an executive member of the Heliconian Club.

 She was president of the Ontario branch of the Federation of Canadian Artists from 1945 to 1946.

 The Federation was a lobbying organization founded after the Kingston Conference of Canadian Artists in 1941.

 Courtice, women artists such as Yvonne McKague Housser and Elizabeth Wyn Wood, and their male colleagues, worked towards gaining increasing public support for the arts, leading to state sponsorship of professional artists.